Banks| Policies| Dodgy Deals| Campaigns

 Decommission

-The initial stage pulp mill is planned to produce 243,486 tonnes of pulp per year.
+The initial stage pulp mill was planned to produce 243,486 tonnes of pulp per year.
 The original plan was 400,000 tonnes of pulp per year, but downsized due to scarcity of forest resources.
 APSM was granted permission to lease almost 2.6 million hectares of forest for 49 years, almost half of it on traditional land-use areas of Indigenous Evenks and some of it in areas previously reserved for nature reserve creation.
 By early 2016, APSM leased and paid for only 220,000 hectares of primeval forest along the Sino-Russian border, half of which was put on the map of "last remaining old growth forests of the world".
 In 2018 it took additional lease of 540,000 hectares, largely in previously logged area without substantial volume of harvestable wood.

 Impacts